RobertArtigas/RYBEQUATES/README.md

 every state executes some code, every state has to be identified, and each identity is defined by an EQUATE value.

 The [RYB Templates](https://github.com/RobertArtigas/RYB/wiki/Equate-Tables) contain a very simple example.
 The techniques have been improved since the original release in those templates.
-This Template Set contain a bit more sofisticated examples including ...
+This Template Set contain a bit more sophisticated examples including ...

 Not making any sense yet.
 Look at some of the examples on the [Wiki](https://github.com/RobertArtigas/RYBEQUATES/wiki) documentation.